Incorporation of a company - Incorporation of a company

 Step 4: Commencement of activity statement

-The branch shall be registered for tax purposes by filing a commencement of activity statement that may be immediately presented at the Branch On The Spot counter, as long as it is signed by its TOC.
-Otherwise, the commencement of activity statement must be filed with the tax authorities within 15 days following the setting up of the branch.
+The branch shall be registered for tax purposes by filing a commencement of activity statement that may be immediately presented at the Branch On The Spot counter, as long as it is signed by its CA. Otherwise, the commencement of activity statement must be filed with the tax authorities within 15 days following the setting up of the branch.

-Step 5: Ultimate Beneficial Owner statement
+Step 5: Ultimate Beneficial Owner Statement

 Within 30 days of its registration, the branch must identify its ultimate beneficial owners by submitting a declaration to that effect in the electronic platform of the Central Registry of the Ultimate Beneficial Owners.